What Really Happens If You Don't Set Your Phone to Airplane Mode When Flying?

 Some carriers have in-flight cellular service.
 In this case, there is a cell station inside the plane that communicates directly to the ground.
 Cell phones on board communicate directly with the cell station at a very low power, causing no issues.
 So, if you accidentally forget to turn your phone into airplane mode, it's not that big of a deal.
 But you should follow this simple order, as you are helping those professionals on your plane to get you where you need to go as safely as possible.

+Even though a cell phone signal probably won't directly cause a plane crash, you should still do your part.
 So do everyone a favor; just put your phone to airplane mode and turn off anything you don't need to have on.
+Your pilots, who are responsible for getting you to your destination safely, will thank you.